5 Queries

 Name the query Number of customers per province and click OK.

-5.8 Column heading modification
+5.8 Column Heading Modification

 Task 5.5 File: candy365.accdb